jdemau/jdem.com.au/_posts/2020-07-04-post-set-up-SSH.md

 ---
 I was looking for a way to connect via SSH to a git server, on a different port (other than 22), and using a different identity file ([see below](#Different-SSH-identity-files)).

 It turns out that the easiest way to do this is by setting up an ssh config file (see `man ssh_config`), at `~/.ssh/config`.
-Following the directions [here, by C. Pino](https://web.archive.org/web/20191219052807/https://medium.com/@czarpino/how-to-tell-git-which-ssh-key-to-use-c8574fb243fd), the ssh_config file should include:
+Following the directions [here, by C. Pino](https://web.archive.org/web/20191219052807/https://medium.com/@czarpino/how-to-tell-git-which-ssh-key-to-use-c8574fb243fd), I included in the the ssh config file:

 ```
 # ~/.ssh/config